Family Medicine, Travel Medicine, and Cannabinoid Medicine

 Kevin D. Dieckhaus, MD, FIDSA

 Dr. Dieckhaus completed his Medical Schooling at the University of Missouri-Kansas City, Internal Medicine training at Yale-New Haven Hospital, and Infectious Diseases fellowship at the University of Connecticut.
-He is the clinical lead physician for the Infectious Diseases clinical services at UConn Health, and is the director of International Travel Medicine and Immunization Services at UConn Health Center, a program that provides pre-trip counseling, preventative interventions for over 1500 travelers per year.
+He is the lead physician for the Infectious Diseases clinical services at UConn Health, and is the director of International Travel Medicine and Immunization Services at UConn Health Center.

-Dr. Dieckhaus has developed linkages with numerous international partners to promote medical trainee learning in immersive cross-cultural settings.
-He is the medical director for the Clare Nsenga Foundation, a 501-c3 charitable organization that operates a rural medical clinic and associated public health‐related outreach programs in Kisoro, Uganda, where numerous medical trainees have participated in clinical medicine, public health programs, and community/global health research in Kisoro.
+Dr. Dieckhaus has developed linkages with numerous international partners to promote medical trainee clinical education in immersive cross-cultural settings.
+He is the medical director for the Clare Nsenga Foundation, a 501-c3 charitable organization that operates a rural medical clinic, maternity center, and associated public health?related outreach programs in Kisoro, Uganda, and volunteers regularly as a visiting physician at the St. Francis Hospital in Mutolere, Uganda.
+Numerous medical trainees have joined him to participate in clinical medicine, public health programs, and community/global health research in Kisoro, Uganda.

 Our staff can assist you with all your travel arrangements.